 Medicare Supplement “Access” With a Medicare Supplement plan you can see any physician, specialist and hospital in the United States who accepts Medicare.
 That is a fantastic benefit when you desire to see a particular provider when you have a certain condition.
 Also when traveling, if you become ill or have an accident, there are no referrals necessary, you simply go to a local doctor or hospital, and Medicare and the Medicare Supplement pays as as if you are in your local area.

 One of the biggest decisions when choosing between a Medicare Supplement Plan or a Medicare Advantage plan usually comes down to premium.
 If premiums were equal the Medicare Supplement plan is considered far superior, because of the greater access to physicians and hospitals nationwide.
 Also the coverage is virtually 100% (Plan F).

 Medicare Part D Rx Plans … You will also need to enroll in a separate Medicare part D Rx plan, which will help you pay for your prescription costs.
 A good place to start you search is right here.
 Simply email a list of your current medications along with the dosage and frequency.
-I’ll enter the information into the Medicare system, to come up with the top 3 plans for your prescription list.
-The results will show the best three plans for coverage and cost for your medications.
-I will then email the results to you.
+I’ll enter the information into the Medicare system, to come up with the top plan for your prescription list.
+The results will show the best Rx plan for coverage and cost for your medications.

 Applying is easy … simply let me know which company company you would like to enroll in, I will email or mail you the enrollment forms, when complete you can mail, fax or email it back to me.
 That’s it, I will make sure the process is quick and accurate with your desired effective date.